There’s a strategy that will help you skyrocket those rankings without a lot of extra work.

 With each new algorithm update, there is a change in how different factors play out for the success in your Google rankings.

 To improve your content’s guaranteed success in the Google results, you should work to ensure that all your old content follows the best practices for Google’s latest changes.

 Look to see what those changes have been, and add features that give your content the best chance for success.

-This will give you the best shot for maintaining content and staying up to date through the variety of changes Google makes to its algorithm each day.
+Content refreshes that take such updates into account will give you the best shot at maintaining content and staying up to date through the variety of changes Google makes to its algorithm each day.

 To get the most impact from the old article you update, you should create different content types from the original work you did.

 Instead of going back and finding new information, just repurpose the research you’ve already done.

 There are plenty of ways to repurpose old content, and I recommend doing whatever you feel most comfortable with.

 By simply reading your old content out loud and recording it, you can create a podcast episode, SoundCloud content, bonus audio for subscribers, or even a content upgrade.

 Best of all, this doesn’t require any fancy or expensive equipment.
 Just record using the built-in microphone on your computer.